Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 **The KP framework makes testable structural predictions about the Riemann Hypothesis:**

 **Prediction 1: The proof, if found, will operate at the Interpretation layer** Any successful proof of RH should not merely show that zeros cannot lie off the critical line through analytic estimates — it should show *why* the prime generative structure carries the Boundary symmetry intrinsically.
-If a proof is found that operates purely at the Operation or Structure level (analytic estimates alone), this framework is weakened but not refuted.
+If a proof is found that operates purely at the Realisation or Structure level (analytic estimates alone), this framework is weakened but not refuted.

 **Prediction 2: Approaches that close the 度 ↔ 釋 gap will be more productive than those that do not** The Hilbert-Pólya conjecture (that the zeros are eigenvalues of a self-adjoint operator) is exactly a 度 ↔ 構 bridge attempt — it seeks a structural object (an operator) whose Regime (self-adjointness) forces the zeros onto the real axis of that operator.
 If the Hilbert-Pólya programme succeeds, it will have built the missing bridge, confirming the structural diagnosis.